 Veena Madan

 Veena Madan migrated to Adelaide SA from India in the year 1992.
-She is a dedicated and accomplished educator for last 25 years in secondary Schools in South Australia and has been involved in community engagement and leadership.
+She is a dedicated and accomplished educator for last 25 years in secondary schools in South Australia and has been involved in community engagement and leadership.

 Veena is a member Women’s Committee in the Multicultural Communities Council of South Australia (MCCSA), advocating and supporting women’s right and empowerment and cultural diversity.